-Rating Definition Examples of business impact Action(s) required Extreme Issue represents control weakness which could Failure of critical business operations for an extended period Requires immediate action. have have a catastrophic Strategic objectives unable to be delivered i adverse effect on the ability to achieve process Unable to access business premises for an extended period objectives.
-Entire community affected for a short period Complete failure of critical service delivery Widespread, long term loss of substantial critical asset(s) Major regulatory breach resulting in major penalties/criminal charges against Council or individual/Councillors/Management; or loss of licence to deliver critical services Adverse outcome from a third-party investigation (e.g. CCC/parliamentary enquiry/other regulatory authority) that may result in legal action against employees or class action Detrimental long-term impact, permanent loss of habitat or value, damage irreversible Prolonged adverse media attention.
-Staff and elected members forced to resign One or more major industries (E.g. tourism, agriculture, construction, education, retail, fishing) within the Gladstone Region interrupted or significantly impacted Fatality, permanent disability or long-term hospitalisation Financial Impact of >\$8,200,000; >10% of Net General Rates High Issue represents a control weakness, which could Failure of a critical business operation for a limited period Requires immediate/prompt management action. have or is having major adverse effect on the Unable to access premises for a short period greater than several days Requires executive management attention. ability to achieve process objectives.
-High proportion of the local community affected for a short period Requires a detailed plan of action to Significant impact on operational objectives be put in place within 60 days with an expected resolution date and a Partial failure of several critical services substantial improvement within 3-6 Widespread, short term to medium term loss of critical assets(s) months.
-Deliberate breach of regulation or gross negligence - penalty /sanctions imposed against Council Formal investigation from a third party (e.g. CCC/ parliamentary enquiry/other regulatory authority) Partial loss of habitat or value Remediation/recovery possible - achieved over long term (1 year +) Significant State and National media coverage with some effect on Councils reputation Significant, substantiated complaints from the management of a broader group of stakeholders and community petitions Serious physical or psychological injuries where short-term hospitalisation is required.
-Moderate physical or psychological injuries incurred by multiple people requiring medical treatment • Financial Impact of \$820,000 to <\$8,200,000; 2.5% to 10% of Net General Rates
+Rating Definition Examples of business impact Action(s) required Rating Extreme Definition Issue represents control weakness which could have a catastrophic adverse effect on the ability to achieve process objectives.
+Examples of business impact Failure of critical business operations for an extended period Strategic objectives unable to be delivered Unable to access business premises for an extended period Entire community affected for a short period Complete failure of critical service delivery Widespread, long term loss of substantial critical asset(s) Major regulatory breach resulting in major penalties/criminal charges against Council or individual/Councillors/Management; or loss of licence to deliver critical services Adverse outcome from a third-party investigation (e.g. CCC/parliamentary enquiry/other regulatory authority) that may result in legal action against employees or class action Action(s) required Requires immediate action.
+Actively managed by Chief Executive Officer.
+Requires detailed plan of action to be put in place within 20 days with an expected resolution date and substantial improvement within one month.
+Detrimental long-term impact, permanent loss of habitat or value, damage irreversible Prolonged adverse media attention.
+Staff and elected members forced to resign One or more major industries (E.g. tourism, agriculture, construction, education, retail, fishing) within the Gladstone Region interrupted or significantly impacted Fatality, permanent disability or long-term hospitalisation Financial Impact of &gt;\$8,200,000; &gt;10% of Net General Rates High Issue represents a control weakness, which could have or is having major adverse effect on the ability to achieve process objectives.
+Failure of a critical business operation for a limited period Unable to access premises for a short period greater than several days High proportion of the local community affected for a short period Significant impact on operational objectives Partial failure of several critical services Widespread, short term to medium term loss of critical assets(s) Deliberate breach of regulation or gross negligence - penalty /sanctions imposed against Council Formal investigation from a third party (e.g. CCC/ parliamentary enquiry/other regulatory authority) Partial loss of habitat or value Remediation/recovery possible - achieved over long term (1 year +) Significant, substantiated complaints from the management of a broader group of stakeholders and community petitions Serious physical or psychological injuries where short-term hospitalisation is required.
+Moderate physical or psychological injuries incurred by multiple people requiring medical treatment Financial Impact of \$820,000 to &lt;\$8,200,000; 2.5% to 10% of Net General Rates Requires immediate/prompt management action.
+Requires executive management attention.
+Requires a detailed plan of action to be put in place within 60 days with an expected resolution date and a substantial improvement within 3-6 months.